kobrew/kobrew/README.md

-I'm Kobe.
-I live in California.
+I'm Jakob.
+I live in Oregon.

 I've used Linux/BSD in personal and professional environments since 1999.